Íte of Killeedy: Life

 Ita, called the "Brigid of Munster", was born in 480 in the present County Waterford.
 Her father was Cennfoelad or Confhaola and her mother was Necta.
 Cennfoelad was descended from Felim the lawgiver, King of Tara.
 An account of her life in the Codex Kilkenniensis, follows the example of Brigit in describing the opposition Íte meets in pursuit of her vocation.
 Genealogies of the saints go so far as to make Íte's mother, Necht, a daughter of Dallbrónach, and therefore a sister of Brigit's mother.

 She was baptised as Deirdre and grew up near Drum, County Waterford.
 Ita was said to embody the six virtues of Irish womanhood – wisdom, purity, beauty, musical ability, gentle speech and needle skills.
 She is also reported to have rejected a prestigious marriage for a life as a consecrated woman religious.
-At the age of sixteen she moved to Cluain Credhail, a place-name that has ever since been known as Killeedy – meaning "Church of St. Ita" – in County Limerick, where she founded a small community of nuns and resided for the remainder of her life, in community with other consecrated women.
+At the age of sixteen, she moved to Cluain Creadhail, a place name that has ever since been known as Killeedy – meaning "Church of St. Ita" – in County Limerick, where she founded a small community of nuns and resided for the remainder of her life, in community with other consecrated women.
 Bishop Declan of Ardmore conferred the veil on her.
 Legend has it that Ita was led to Killeedy by three heavenly lights.
 The first was at the top of the Galtee mountains, the second on the Mullaghareirk mountains and the third at Cluain Creadhail, which is nowadays Killeedy.
 Her sister Fiona also went to Killeedy with her and became a member of the community.

 A strongly individualistic character is glimpsed in the stories that surround her life.
 When she decided to settle in Killeedy, a chieftain offered her a large grant of land to support the convent.
 But Ita would accept only four acres, which she cultivated intensively.
 The community group seems to have had a school for little boys where they were taught "Faith in God with purity of heart; simplicity of life with religion; generosity with love".
-Her pupils are said to have included Saint Brendan, whom Bishop Erc gave to Ita in fosterage when he was a year old.
+Her pupils are said to have included Saint Brendan, whom Bishop Erc gave to Ita in foster care when he was a year old.
 St. Ita kept him until he was six.